React nodes

 <Header></Header>

-) is used to denote the starting tag (<Header>
+, is used in the starting tag (<Header>

 ) and the ending tag (</Header>